-The qualification you will receive on completion of this study programme is, Level 3 Diploma Specialist Support for Teaching and Learning in Schools.
+The qualification you will receive on completion of this study programme is, Level 3 Diploma Supporting Teaching and Learning.

 The course will provide you with an in-depth understanding of the knowledge and skills needed when working directly with children or young people in school environments.